ptolmachev/NEAT_python/README.md

 ```

 At first, the simplest network topologies are spawned, mutated, speciated and their performance is evaluated.

+**High level description of NEAT**
 Further, the NEAT algorithm consists of iteratively cycling through phases in this order:

-- Culling the population
+- (1) Culling the population
--  Reproduction: spawning new animals
+- (2) Reproduction: spawning new animals
--  Mutation of the spawned genomes
+- (3) Mutation of the spawned genomes
--  Speciation of the animals
+- (4) Speciation of the animals
--  (Optional) Live and learn - given a fixed topology, modify the weights of the network via gradient descent
+- (5, Optional) Live and learn - given a fixed topology, modify the weights of the network via gradient descent
--  Evaluation of performance
+- (6) Evaluation of performance
--  Extinction of stagnant species
+- (7) Extinction of stagnant species

 At (1) culling the population, for each species, the 25% of least fit animals are removed.